Dediggefedde/Questden_Blick_Reader/README.md

 # Security and Privacy

 The app does not collect or store any data about your behavior.
 It only requests questden.org when the user requests a page.
-It only stores app-specific settings, like last-read positions, your watch-list.
+It only stores app-specific settings, like last-read positions, your watch-list.<br>
+To check for updates, the start will make a request to github once per start for a file <1kb.

-Syncing with questden_BLICK requires a useraccount at https://phi.pf-control.de/tgchan/interface.php?login.
+Syncing with questden_BLICK requires a user-account at https://phi.pf-control.de/tgchan/interface.php?login.<br>
 Requesting a sync will send and receive only necessary data from only that server.
 EU Privacy Policy is explained on the website.

 The script uses bare volley https-requests qith only minimal data sent to questden.org.